 Show potential hiring managers the value that you brought to past employers.
-The natural thought process is that you can deliver similar value for them.
+They’ll think you can deliver similar value for them.

-Do you think you don’t have any accomplishments?
-You just went in every day and simply did your job?
-You’re probably undervaluing yourself.
+By the way, if you’re one of those people who thinks you don’t have any accomplishments—that you just went in every day and simply did your job—you’re probably undervaluing yourself.
 I can help you uncover the ways you made a positive impact and turn those ideas into compelling statements for your résumé.

 3. Your formatting isn’t optimized for applicant tracking software (ATS).

 While your goal is to get your résumé in front of human eyes, you’ll probably need to pass the ATS screen first.

 Many employers use this software to help them comply with EEOC non-discrimination laws and to help weed out the many seemingly unqualified applicants.